 To understand the customer, you have to understand the journey.

+Operational Silos Data is a great thing (when it’s accessible and understandable).
 The primary source of customer understanding is data, and it’s the quality and accessibility of data that will make or break the development of a single customer view.
 But nearly all companies (96%) are dissatisfied with their use of customer data.24 What’s needed for a single customer view, at minimum, is to have all available customer data in one place.
 The three most-common barriers (among the 70% of companies struggling to create a single customer view) cited by respondents to a NewVoiceMedia survey are as follows:

 …companies must focus on leveraging big data to create a single source of truth and make customer intelligence accessible throughout the enterprise.10